Is Mindy your State Representative? You can find out here.

 According to the US Constitution, every ten years a total head count or census takes place across the United States.
 These population numbers are used to re-draw election districts to make sure that every person has a vote and that congressional districts have roughly the same amount of people.
 On the state level, thes epopulation numbers are used to make sure state representative districts are the same size (in population).
 The same applies for state senate districts.
 The 2020 Census revealed that the 3rd Hampshire gained some population, but western MA lost.
 As a result during redistricting, election disticts in Hampden, Hampshire, Franklin and Berkshire Counties changed, including the 3rd Hampshire.

 As of October 12, 2021, the following House districts have been proposed.
 On November 4, 2021, the Governor signed Chapter 83 of the Acts of 2021 into law, voting new maps for the districts to take effect in January 2023, after the November 2022 election.
-In January 2023, the new 3rd Hampshire District will include the town of Amherst and precinct 1 and 2A of Granby.

 FIND YOUR POLLING PLACE, CHECK YOUR REGISTRATION STATUS, REGISTER TO VOTE, APPLY FOR AN ABSENTEE BALLOT, here.

 Town of Amherst offices